the-tanstaafl/TansTimberbornModsUnity/Assets/Logpile/StaticFiles/ThunderstorePackage/README.md

 - 1x2 Metal Stackable for Folktale

-## Helper

-This mod is possible thanks to help from [Tobbert](https://github.com/TobbyTheBobby).

 ## Disclaimer!

 This plugin is currently only supported in the **experimental** version of Timberborn.
-Visual of Logs in the pile is a Work in progress!
+See [Timberborn Modding](https://docs.google.com/spreadsheets/d/15juA0Fl6ZjbYmoNTg_vjMophBvtjMz8YNUI_KmNdtdg/edit?usp=sharing) for latest information what mods work with what version

 ## How to use